 Destination Information for Finland

 Finland is a country of immense natural beauty, with islands, forests, lakes and mountains.
-Here is where most visitors arrive in the country, and Helsinki’s friendliness and orderliness give tourists an excellent introduction to the Finnish way of life.
+Helsinki is where most visitors arrive in the country, and the capital’s friendliness and orderliness give tourists an excellent introduction to the Finnish way of life.
 Lapland, to the far North, is famous throughout the world as the home of Santa Claus, and the thriving tourist industry here invites fans of Santa to visit the reindeer and take in all the traditional attractions of the season.

 Other popular tourist areas include Olavinlinna Castle in Savonlinna, which is open during the annual Opera Festival and is said to be Finland’s most atmospheric castle.
 Take a ride on the Linnanmäki” wooden roller coaster in Helsinki, which is only held onto the track by gravity – one attraction for the true thrill-seekers!
 There are a number of popular music festivals held in Finland during the summer, including the world’s oldest tango festival, Tangomarkkinat, and a motorsport and rock festival, Vauhtiajot, both of which are held in Seinäjoki.